homebodygym/homebodygym/pages/altcoins/buy-zcash.md

 Zcash is a decentralized peer-to-peer token.
 In fact, it is a fork of Bitcoin.
 Moreover, comparatively to Bitcoin, Zcash also has 21 million token cap.

-Although, unique from most other projects, Zcash harnesses the power of advanced cryptography to offer complete privacy to its users – many of Zcash's supporters refer to it as digital cash.
+Although, unique from most other projects, Zcash harnesses the power of advanced cryptography to offer complete privacy to its users.
 If anonymity is important to you, Zcash may be a good token to consider.

 Zcash utilizes zk-Snarks or [Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge](https://blockgeeks.com/guides/what-is-zksnarks/){: target="_blank"} to achieve its high level of privacy.